 We have gotten a grant for a new bike locker!!!
-We are working with facilities on finding he best location and implementation, but watch out for this going up this year!
+The previous year was a crazy year for any construction with measure S being decided on, so while the plan was to have this ready for the new school year, we are still working on getting this installed.
+Watch out for this going up this year!
 Plus, it will have a solar bike charger for those students who are intimidated by the hilly location of Roy Cloud and want to invest in an e-bike!
 So stay tuned for some changes on campus around biking!!

-We will keep you updated in the Thunderbolt on when these bike safety trainings will be happening (likely in Spring of 2023)
+We will keep you updated in the Thunderbolt on when these bike safety trainings will be happening.

 We hope to reintroduce this to 4th and 5th graders again this year – stay tuned about more information about this program.

 Join cyclists from around the Nation in celebration of National Bike to School day!
 The first National Bike to School Day event was held on May 9, 2012 and scheduled to coordinate with the League of American Bicyclists National Bike Month

 Roy Cloud bike swap